karam294/RentalCar.net/README.md

-### Setting Up the Database
+✅ Setting Up the Database
+Open MySQL Workbench (or your preferred MySQL client).

+Open the database.sql file included in the project.

-Run the scrip in the database.sql
+Run the script to create the i3332 database and its tables.

+🔧 Configure the Connection
+Open the configuration file (e.g., web.config, .env, or wherever your database connection string is stored).

+Update the following values as needed:

+Server name / host

+Username

+Password

+Database name

+Make sure the values match your local MySQL setup.

 # Car Rental System (ASP.NET WebForms + MySQL)